TheOdinProject/curriculum/nodeJS/express/routing.md

 GET /authors/:authorId
 ```

-It'd be nice if we could extract the route groups to their own files.
-It'd also be nice if the server didn't need to check any routes that didn't start with `/authors` if a request was made to a path that started with `/authors`.
-We can do that using routers!
+It'd be nice if we could extract the route groups to their own files, and we can do that using routers!

 ```javascript
 // app.js